Mina1912/Mina_SQL-Exercises_Feb23/README.md

 HAVING COUNT(*) < 3;
 `

--- Gives the max and min ages of all genders that have less than three values in the aggregated row
+-- Gives the max and min ages of all genders that have less than three values in the aggregated row.

+-- __Note__: Even if Age was not specified in the GROUP BY clause, it can be used with an aggregate fxn after SELECT and a new col created.

 --- 3f)